xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 }
 ```

-This is used to perform tree lookup:
+This `radix_tree_descend` function is then used to perform tree lookup:

 ```c
 void *__radix_tree_lookup(struct radix_tree_root *root, unsigned long index,